ponbac/ponbac-xyz/src/content/blog/translations-tool-part-1.md

 ## Checking compatibility between files

-The `TranslationFile` struct also has a `is_compatible_with()` function that checks if the keys in the file are compatible with another `TranslationFile`.
+The `TranslationFile` struct also has a `is_compatible_with()` method that checks if the keys in the file are compatible with another `TranslationFile`.
 This is used to check if the keys in the English and Swedish translation files are in sync and that no keys have empty values:

 ```rust
 /// Compare two translation files and return an error if they are not compatible.